From black hole to one-dimensional chain: parity symmetry breaking and kink formation: Model of parity symmetry breaking

-However, as a ground state the solution needs to choose a state with either $+\Psi$ or $-\Psi$, which spontaneously break the $Z_2$ symmetry in the equations.
-In addition, if the system has spatial directions, the condensate of real scalar field $\Psi$ will randomly choose $+\Psi$ or $-\Psi$ along the spatial direction.
-Thus, kinks form due to the $Z_2$ symmetry breaking.
-This is essentially the key point of KZM.
+In an asymptotic AdS spacetime, as the temperature of the black hole $T$ is lower than a critical value $T_c$, the scalar fields will condensate near the black hole \cite{Gubser:2008px}.
+This idea is the prototype of the holographic superconductor/superfluid \cite{Hartnoll:2008vx}.
+Therefore, we see that $\pm\Psi$ are the $Z_2$ degenerated solutions to the ground state in the low temperature.
+That is, as $T<T_c$ the ground state will spontaneously break the $Z_2$ symmetry by choosing either $+\Psi$ or $-\Psi$.
+However, the above arguments goes only for static case.
+In a dynamical processing, quenching the system from high temperature ($T>T_c$) to low temperature ($T<T_c$), scalar fields will condensate in a different way.
+According to the KZM \cite{Kibble:1976sj,Kibble:1980mv,Zurek:1985qw}, dynamically driving the system to a symmetry breaking phase will induce the formation of topological defects in the spatial direction.
+Besides, these topological defects will be randomly distributed in space.
+In our case, kink formations will occur due to the parity symmetry breaking.

-We adopt the idea of KZM to realize the kinks near the horizon, i.e. the kink hairs of a black hole.
-In this case we need to solve this system in a dynamical process due to KZM.
-A convenient choice is to use the Eddington-Finkelstein coordinates in the planar Schwarzschild-AdS black hole, \be ds^2=\frac{1}{z^2}\left[-f(z)dt^2-2dtdz+dx^2+dy^2\right]. \ee in which $f(z)=1-(z/z_h)^3$ with $z_h$ the horizon radius.
-Without loss of generality, we set the AdS radius be $1$ and the horizon radius be $z_h=1$ as well.
+We adopt the idea of KZM to realize the kink formation in the bulk, i.e. the ``kink hairs" of a black hole in an asymptotic AdS spacetime, refer to Fig.\ref{fig0}.
+In this case we need to solve the system in a dynamically.
+A convenient choice is to use the Eddington-Finkelstein coordinates in the planar Schwarzschild-AdS black hole \cite{Sonner:2014tca,Chesler:2014gya}, \be ds^2=\frac{1}{z^2}\left[-f(z)dt^2-2dtdz+dx^2+dy^2\right]. \ee in which $f(z)=1-(z/z_h)^3$ with $z_h$ the horizon position.
+Without loss of generality, we set the AdS radius be $\ell_{\rm AdS}=1$ and the horizon location be $z_h=1$ as well.
 Thus the AdS boundary is located at $z=0$ and the temperature of the black hole is $T=3/(4\pi)$.